 Zoe Coppola is a graduate of the Peabody Conservatory of Music of the Johns Hopkins University, where she received her Master of Music degree in Harp Performance and Pedagogy.
 Zoe is active as a freelance harpist and pianist, and music teacher.
-She has maintained a large studio of piano and harp students for many years and also holds the position of harp instructor with the Washington DC Youth Orchestra Program.
-Zoe's beginner harp curriculum, Happy Harps - a project aimed at addressing the lack of comprehensive methods for harp - has been recently published and is available from a variety of respected harp music distributors!
+She has maintained a large studio of piano and harp students for many years and is the harp instructor at University of Mary Washington and the Washington DC Youth Orchestra Program.
+Zoe's beginner harp curriculum, Happy Harps, has been featured on Harp Column's "Back to School" podcast and a session of Harp Teachers Gathering, and is available from a variety of respected harp music distributors!

 As a harpist, Zoe has had solo performances throughout the Baltimore/Washington area.
 She has played at the Kennedy Center with the In Series, Avanti Orchestra, the DC Youth Orchestra, and the Washington Chamber Orchestra, and performed with the Mid-Atlantic Symphony, Washington Opera Society, Washington Harp Ensemble, Shakespeare Opera Theatre, Londontowne Symphony Orchestra, Symphony Orchestra of Northern Virginia, the Alexandria Symphony, the Fairfax City Band, the McLean Symphony, and the Salisbury Symphony.
 Zoe regularly plays for High Tea at the Mandarin Oriental and Willard InterContinental hotels.
 A recent performance included collaborations with Denyce Graves, Jennifer Nettles, and Joshua Bell.

 During her time at Peabody, Zoe played principal harp with the Peabody Symphony Orchestra, collaborated with chamber groups, and performed for both the Thursday Noon and Road Scholar series concerts.
 Zoe was also deeply involved with the Harp Adventures program, which provides low-cost lessons and ensemble opportunities to students in the Baltimore area.